Book of Caverns: Analysis and interpretations in scholarship

 Among historians there is some debate as to what the primary purpose of the Book of Caverns was in ancient times.
 While some argue the key focus was to showcase the unity of Ra and Osiris during Ra's journey through the caverns, others interpret it to be focused on showing the punishment of the enemies of these gods.
 While both aspects are prominent in the book, it is debated which was central to the reasoning when the Ancient Egyptians were creating the Book of Caverns.

 There has been several misinterpretations of this book that have since been disproved upon further examination of the Book of Caverns.
 The Book of Caverns was originally interpreted to be sections in other underworld books.
 First, Margaret Murray originally believed it to be a part of the Book of Gates.
 It is also sometimes theorized to be in chapter 168 of the Book of the Dead.
 Additionally, due to its layout, consisting of six sections rather than the typical twelve of other underworld books, it is often misinterpreted to only have six caverns, which is not the case.

 Location

-Archeologists have found the Book of Caverns in eight different sites, and but only three of these locations contain complete versions of it: the Osireion, and the tombs of Ramesses VI and Ramesses IX.
+Archeologists have found the Book of Caverns in eight different sites, but only three of these locations contain complete versions of it: the Osireion, and the tombs of Ramesses VI and Ramesses IX.

-Oftentimes, the Book of Caverns decorates the burial chamber in tombs, along with the Book of Gates and Book of Earth.
+Often, the Book of Caverns decorates the burial chamber in tombs, along with the Book of Gates and Book of Earth.
 Tombs of the New Kingdom, where the Book of Caverns is found, often mimic the layout of Ra's journey through the twelve caverns in their architecture.
-Therefore, the Book of Caverns being placed in the burial chamber, the deepest section of the tomb, is theorized to symbolically represent the end of Ra's journey, and the moment he unites with Osiris in the form of the buried king’s mummy.
+Therefore, the Book of Caverns being placed in the burial chamber, the deepest section of the tomb, is theorized to symbolically represent the end of Ra's journey, and the moment he unites with Osiris in the form of the buried king's mummy.